Home Modifications Home Charging Indicator

 I fully assembled the box to confirm a good fit and the switch works as expected.
 It requires some disassembly before it can be mounted, as the mounting screws are accessed from under the wall plate.

 Mount the metal box plate on the wall high, like my example, or low if your NEMA 6-50 is oriented downward.
-Attached the rest of the box to the box plate, attach the wallplate, and lastly the utility hook.
+Attached is the rest of the box to the box plate, attach the wallplate, and lastly the utility hook.
 I added some washers on the lower two holes between the hook and the decora plate so the hook does not bind up on the edge of the wall plate.
 Test that a light down-pressure on the hook activates the switch properly.

 Cable Connector Hook Box

-This box detects when charging connector is on the hook or not, and lights up either amber (on-hook) or green (off-hook).
+This box detects when the charging connector is on the hook or not, and lights up either amber (on-hook) or green (off-hook).

 Parts: